WeiQiPro/Board-Overlay/README.md

    - Paste your OBS VDO Ninja link in the "OBS VDO Ninja" field and click Connect.
    - This iframe will have access to camera, mic, and screen sharing.
 3. **Enable chat:**
-   - Enter a Twitch or YouTube channel and click Set.
-   - The chat panel will appear in the SidePanel.
+   - Paste any chat embed URL in the "Chat URL" field.
+The chat will appear in the SidePanel.
 4. **Share your setup:**
    - Click "Copy Share URL" to get a link with all your current settings.
    - Anyone with the link will see the same board, video, OBS, and chat setup.